-Figure 3: Coefficient of variation of SWE that was measured with three snow samplers according to the period of snow accumulation or melting: the Standard Federal sampler (SFS); the HQ Sampler (HQS); and the UL Sampler (ULS).
+Figure 2: Coefficient of variation of SWE that was measured with three snow samplers: the Standard Federal sampler (SFS); the HQ Sampler (HQS); and the UL Sampler (ULS).
 Boxes represent 25th and 75th percentiles.
 Bars inform of the lowest and highest quartiles, excluding the outliers represented by the dots.
 The middle line in each box shows the median of the data.